LifeChamps/edge/bootstrap/README.md

 ### Testing the Setup

 6. **Verification**:
-   - Test the RPI using the patient mobile app or the ping API.
+   - Test the RPI using an edge app component for instance a simple ping/pong endpoint.
 Replace `localhost` with the RPI's IP address:
      ```shell
-     localhost:30080/api/v1/lifechamps/ping # Should return "pong"
+     localhost:30080/api/v1/ping # Should return "pong"
      ```

 7. **Troubleshooting**: